nebudev14/NebuDev14/README.md

 **heya, i'm warren. welcome to my lil' corner of the internet.**

-i'm a maker that loves building and tinkerin' with random tech. i'm also quite a big fan of building [robots.](https://www.youtube.com/watch?v=Q2C3_wkqsVw)
+i'm a maker that loves building with various tech. i'm also quite a big fan of building [robots.](https://www.youtube.com/watch?v=Q2C3_wkqsVw)

 i'm majoring in robotics engineering & cs @ wpi'28.